Legionnaires' disease: Legionella bacteria found at 2 schools in Chesterton, Indiana

 CHESTERTON, Ind.
-(WLS) -- Two schools in Chesterton, Indiana are closed Friday after traces of Legionella bacteria were discovered at the schools.
+(WLS) -- Two schools in Chesterton, Indiana were closed Friday after traces of Legionella bacteria were discovered at the schools.

-Both schools are closed and will conduct an eLearning day.
-The Duneland School Corporation Administration Center is also closed.
+Eighth-grade student Amilcar Lemus and his friend spent the day playing soccer.
+The 13-year-old is one of nearly 1,500 students who weren't in class on Friday.

+"It just happened randomly," Lemus said.
+"I didn't even know until I just woke.
+I just hear my mom say the school was cancelled."

+"The decision to close school was precautionary due to receiving test results after school last night," School Board President Brandon Kroft wrote in a statement.
+"We made this decision out of an abundance of caution for the safety of our students and staff."

+While the district's administration building is also closed, all other schools remained open.

-The Porter County Health Department has been notified and further tests on the water and air systems are being conducted., the school corporation said.
+The Porter County Health Department has been notified and further tests on the water and air systems are being conducted, according to district officials.

+It is not known where the employee contracted the disease, but district officials said they were told by the county health department that it's unlikely it happened at a school building.

+On Friday afternoon, town officials continued to test their water supply, which they said they don't believe is affected.

 Any student or staff who has pneumonia-like symptoms is asked to seek medical attention, the school corporation said.